mfabriczy/kubernetes-moodle/README.md

 ([AWS Account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId)) in the resource argument `aws_iam_role.CertManager.assume_role_policy`, and replace the `NODE_ROLE_NAME` placeholder with the name of the role attached to your node(s).
 When done, use `terraform apply`.

+Once created, add that role's ARN to the `cert-manager/values.yaml` file.

 ## [Spinnaker](https://www.spinnaker.io/)
 A continuous delivery platform.
 Create deployment pipelines that run integration and system tests, spin up and down